Our New Leadership Structure and Links with Cavendish Primary School

 Providing opportunities for children to learn from each other - The development of positive relationships with children beyond our immediate locality will help our pupils develop a deeper sense of community.

-Delivering economies of scale - We can reduce the negative impact of cuts to school budgets through initiatives such as the bulk purchase of the materials and resources needed in both schools.
-Savings can also be made by sharing administrative and operational personnel such as a those involved in business management or the co-ordination of extended school activities e.g. aftercare provision for working parents/carers, extra-curricular clubs and services for pre-school children and their families.
+Delivering economies of scale - We can reduce the negative impact of cuts to school budgets through initiatives such as the sharing and bulk purchase of materials and resources needed in both schools.
+Savings can also be made by sharing administrative and operational personnel and functions such those related to business and data management or the co-ordination of extended school activities e.g. aftercare provision for working parents/carers, extra-curricular clubs and services for pre-school children and their families.

-Strengthening Governance - We will be able to draw on the experience and expertise of governors from both schools to improve knowledge and understanding of Finance, Human Resources, Premises Management, Law and Teaching and Learning.
-This will also reduce our reliance on services and advice provided by the Local Authority.
-This is especially important given the fact that Government Policy which involves significantly reducing the funding and influence of the Local Authority has already had an impact on the availability and quality of their services to schools.
+Strengthening Governance - We will be able to draw on the experience and expertise of governors from both schools to improve knowledge and understanding of key areas such as Finance, Human Resources, Premises Management and Marketing.
+This will also reduce our reliance on services and advice provided by the Local Authority especially in a climate where government policy seeks to reduce their role and influence in order make financial savings and give schools more autonomy.

 If you are interested in finding out more about the role of an ‘Executive Headteacher,' the development of 'Academies’ and/or 'Multi-Academy Trusts,’ please click on the links below.